liukun-msft/working-docs/amqp/cbs-nodes-close-issue/working-notes.md

 **Reason**

 When cbs node is closed, its `close()` method will call `requestUpStream()` to emit a new channel immediately.
-So that `AmqpChannelProccor#onNext()`  is triggered and inside this method, it call cbs node `close()` method again, which cause an infinite loop of channel's opening and closing.
+So that `AmqpChannelProcessor#onNext()`  is triggered and inside this method, it call cbs node `close()` method again, which cause an infinite loop of channel's opening and closing.

 The `requestUpStream()` was added from PR [#22534](https://github.com/Azure/azure-sdk-for-java/pull/22534) to fix issue [#22533](https://github.com/Azure/azure-sdk-for-java/issues/22533).